NKWBTB/autoscholar/README.md

 - numpy
 - BeautifulSoup4
 - pdftotext
+- pdfminer
 - [menotexport](https://github.com/Xunius/Menotexport)

-On Debian/Ubuntu distributions, you may install pdftotext, git (for pulling autoscholar later), and pip (recommend for installing other Python packages) as follows:
+On Debian/Ubuntu distributions, you may install pdftotext, git (for pulling autoscholar and Menotexport later), and pip (recommend for installing other Python packages) as follows:

     $ sudo apt-get install poppler-utils python-pip git

 The Python packages may be installed using pip like this:

-    $ pip install PyPDF2 pandas numpy beautifulsoup4
+    $ pip install PyPDF2 pandas numpy beautifulsoup4 pdfminer

-For menoexport, please refer to https://github.com/Xunius/Menotexport for installation steps.
-A quick solution is to simply clone it to your local directory, like this:
+For menoexport, simply clone it to your local directory, like this:

     $ mkdir ~/work_dir       # create a working directory
     $ cd ~/work_dir          # enter the working directory
     $ git clone https://github.com/Xunius/Menotexport.git

+and then add the root directory of Menotexport to your PYTHONPATH environment variable.
+The permanent way is to add a line into `~/.bashrc`, such as (assuming the username is forrest on Linux)

+    $ echo "export PYTHONPATH=$PYTHONPATH:/home/forrest/work_dir/Menotexport" >> ~/.bashrc

+and then source it:

+    $ source ~/.bashrc

 ## Setup
 First, clone autoscholar, like this:

     $ cd ~/work_dir          # enter the working directory
     $ git clone https://github.com/forrestbao/autoscholar.git

-Then, copy or link the `lib` folder under `Menotexport` into `autoscholar`.
-For example, the command below will create a symbolic link from the `autoscholar/lib` to `Menotexport/lib`:

-    $ ln -s  ~/work_dir/Menotexport/lib/ ~/work_dir/autoscholar/lib

 ## Usage
 ### Extract highlights on PDF files made in Mendeley